RIPE-NCC/ripe-database-documentation/docs/11.How-to-Query-the-RIPE-Database/04-Command-Line-Queries.md

     jwhois version 4.0, Copyright (C) 1999-2007 Free Software Foundation, INC.
-    This program is free software with ABSOLUTELY NO WARRANTY; you may redistribute it under the terms of the GNU General Publi Licence
+    This program is free software with ABSOLUTELY NO WARRANTY; you may redistribute it under the terms of the GNU General Public Licence

     $ whois -h whois.ripe.net -- -rBGTroute 193.0.7.35